Rambatino/CHAID/README.md

 "[['female'], ['male']]"
 ```

 Therefore, in this example, the root node is split on the column 'sex' in the data, splitting up the females and males.
 These females and males each form a new node and further down, the all male and all female nodes are split on the column 'embarked' (although they needn't split on the same column).
+A `<Invalid Chaid Split>` is reached when either the node is pure (only one dependent variable remains) or when a terminating parameter is met (e.g. min node size, or max depth [see tree parameters above])

 The conclusion drawn from this tree is that: "Gender was the most important factor driving the survival of people on the titanic.
 Whereby females had a much higher likelihood of surviving (survival = 1 in the survival column and 0 means they died).
 Of those females, those who embarked first class (class 'C', node 2) had a much higher likelihood of surviving."